deeparteffects/deepart-api-html-js-example/README.md

 ```

 ## 3. Get a list of available styles
-Next you get a list of styles using the method
+Next you want get a list of available styles using the stylesGet method.
+You
+get the id and a URL to an image representing the style.

 ```javascript
 deepArtEffectsClient.stylesGet()